-I grew up in the South-East of England in the fine city of Norwich which was my home until circa 2003 and where I occasionally still make an appearance.
-I graduated in 2005 from Durham University where I studied Software Engineering (Computer Science).
-Since then I’ve worked as a digital product manager of various sorts in London, Beijing, Shenzhen, Hong Kong and presently Tokyo (2013 onwards).
+I grew up in the South-East of England in the fine city of Norwich and graduated in 2005 from Durham University where I studied Software Engineering.
+Since then I’ve worked as a digital product manager of various sorts in London, Beijing, Shenzhen, Hong Kong and presently Tokyo.

-Randomwire was founded in 2003 and focuses on life in Asia, culture, design, technology, travel and everything in-between (whew!).
-Most of my photos were taken with a Panasonic GF2 (and previously a Lumix LX3 / Nikon D70s).
+Randomwire was founded in 2003 and focuses on life in Asia, culture, design, technology, and travel.
+Most of my photos were taken with a Fuji X-T1 (and previously a Panasonic GF2 / Lumix LX3 / Nikon D70s).

-The Chinese characters in the logo (随线) literally just means ‘random wire’ although originally it was adapted from a longer idiom (随线放矢 – Sui Xian Fang Shi) which means to speak or act with a well-defined objective in mind (有的放矢 – You Di Fang Shi).
+The Chinese characters in the logo (随线) literally means ‘random wire’ although originally it was adapted from a longer idiom (随线放矢 – Sui xian fang shi or 有的放矢 – You di fang shi) which means to speak or act with a well-defined objective in mind.
+A bit of an oxymoron perhaps!

 If you have a question about the Shikoku Pilgrimage, please see my FAQ page first.